 For instance, while watching a movie, if you have ever come across situations like gunshot firing sounds coming out before its video scene is displayed, then that is due to an improper audio to video sync.
 This is a pretty common issue in multimedia files and there are many reasons behind its existence, but for keeping the article clear and simple so that anyone can understand its context without having to go through boring technical details, I will not mention them.
+Sometimes syncing issues are also caused by audio hardware devices (sound cards, amplifiers or even buggy headphones etc).
+But this method that I’m going to show you, only works if the sync problem lies with the multimedia file.
+If it’s hardware based, you should be looking elsewhere.

 In any case, the good news is, depending on the OS platform that you are using, there are powerful software multimedia players (VLC, KMPlayer, MPLayer etc) that give you the ability to manually adjust the sync (video or audio) setting, thus you can enjoy the multimedia files without such issues.